 stuart Posted April 7 Report Posted April 7 No substitute for elbow grease Im afraid, You really do need to be very careful using an electric polisher unless your used to them, its far too easy to burn the paint and go through the edges and high points like swage lines.
 Water spray all the time really helps keep everything cool.
 I have a really good polisher but cant honestly remember the last time i used it.
 I much prefer to polish by hand Light wet flat with 1500 W/Dry then Farecla G7, Tcut and then 3M final glaze and then Autoglym polish to finish.
 Stuart.
 Quote

-PodOne Posted Monday at 06:12 PM Author Report Posted Monday at 06:12 PM On 4/19/2025 at 7:30 AM, jimt said: Hi Andy I bought the below mid range polisher for my 6 - I’d never polished before but after a bit of research and You Tube found it much less scary a subject- the Dual Action polishers are easy to use and you can’t really do damage - especially on harder 2k paint - if your sensible When you apply excessive pressure, the DA polisher will slow down or even stall if too much pressure is applied- the stalling or reduced speed is a safety mechanism to prevent you from over-working the paint and potentially damaging it.
+PodOne Posted April 21 Author Report Posted April 21 On 4/19/2025 at 7:30 AM, jimt said: Hi Andy I bought the below mid range polisher for my 6 - I’d never polished before but after a bit of research and You Tube found it much less scary a subject- the Dual Action polishers are easy to use and you can’t really do damage - especially on harder 2k paint - if your sensible When you apply excessive pressure, the DA polisher will slow down or even stall if too much pressure is applied- the stalling or reduced speed is a safety mechanism to prevent you from over-working the paint and potentially damaging it.
 So these have a very low chance of ‘burn through’ with its dual action - oscillating and rotating - rather than a Rotary polisher that only rotates & is much more aggressive so requires care to avoid heat build up on the paint I used Menzerna polishes in different cut/gloss stages but you can also get some great ‘all in one’ action compound/polish now to produce brilliant results https://www.das6.co.uk/products/das-6-pro-dual-action-polisher-v2 https://www.cleanyourcar.co.uk/paint-correction/car-polish-compounds Jim Thanks Jim for the links never seen as many polish choices on one site!
 Andy Quote

 Recommended Posts